mandarpriya/Climate-Analysis/README.md

  # Climate Analysis :-
- The  project is on analysing the Climate data for Hamburg Fuhlsbüttel.
+ This  project  analyses  the Climate data for Hamburg Fuhlsbüttel.
 ## Data Source:-
 The source for this data is in the following link :- opendata.dwd.de/climate_environment/CDC/observations_germany/climate/daily
-The data collected  is from the time period  1936-2024 based on daily frequency.
+The data collected  is from the time period  1936-2025(May) based on daily frequency.
 Station i.d. :-  Hamburg Fuhlsbüttel Latitutde 53.6332 Longitude is 9.9881

-Note:- The data has not been updated after 2023.
-In addition the data for other stations is not complete and time frame is small.
+# Analysis is done in following steps
-So we decided to use another reliable data source NCEI data, which gets a regular update.
+1) Temperature

-#### Analysis
+2) Precipitation
-This research consists of two complementary analyses: first, an examination of climate variables to identify trends and changes; and second, an analysis of drought indices to determine whether they support the identified climate changes.
+3) Drought Indices

-# Climate Analysis for Hamburg Fuhlsbüttel:
+# Temperature Analysis
 I first perform Temperature analysis for  Hamburg Fuhlsbüttel

 ### Annual Temperature Trend (1936–2024)